When A Medication Error Causes Injury And Harm

 When we are sick, we rely on medicine to make us better.
 We depend on doctors to tell us what medicine to take and on pharmacists to provide us with the medicine.
 When an act of carelessness or negligence takes place during the process, it can turn something that was meant to heal into something that causes further harm.
 If you or a loved one has been hurt due to a medication error, our drug injury lawyers at Colley Shroyer & Abraham can help.

 Why Do Medication Errors Occur?

 Prescription-drug errors can stem from doctors not checking medical records to determine whether a patient has allergies or is on another conflicting medication.
 They can be caused by a doctor scribbling a decimal point in the wrong place when prescribing the dosage.
 Errors could be made by pharmacists confusing similarly named drugs or putting the wrong label on a prescription.
 Errors are made when patients are given drugs to which they have an allergy.

 Some of our success stories as pharmacy error lawyers include:

-$1,500,000: A 62-year-old woman was on Coumadin.
-Her INR level was monitored on a regular basis through regular lab work.
-Her INR level was found to be in excess of 9.0, yet the lab failed to communicate this value to the physician.
+- $1,500,000: A 62-year-old woman was on Coumadin.
+When her INR level results came back in excess of 9.0, the lab failed to communicate this value to the physician.
 As a result she did not receive the necessary fresh frozen plasma and vitamin K needed to lower the INR on an emergent basis.
 She suffered a bleeding hemorrhagic stroke three days after her blood work showed the high INR level.
 She died as a result of the stroke.